sph-mn/sph-sp/other/documentation/manual.md

 ## group-event
 * events can be bundled into a single event. this, for example, could represent one sound of an instrument with many sub-events, or a whole portion of a song, a riff, bar or similar
 * the group end time automatically extends to fit the events that are added to it
+* groups with nested events/groups can combine the partials of a digital instrument

 ~~~
 status_t sp_group_new(sp_time_t start, sp_group_size_t event_size, sp_group_size_t memory_size, sp_event_t* out);